pettta/advent-of-code-go/README.md

-# Advent of Code 2025
+# Advent of Code Golang Tool

 A Go-based CLI tool for solving Advent of Code 2025 problems.
 This tool provides a structured framework for implementing and running solutions for each day's challenges.

-## Features

-- 🚀 Quick setup for new days with template generation
-- ⚡ Fast execution with timing information
-- 📦 Organized structure for all 25 days
-- 🛠️ Easy-to-use CLI interface

 ## Installation